 Can you claim compensation for a hit and run?

-Naturally, there are many people that worry they will not be able to claim compensation for the damages they have suffered after a hit and run.
+Naturally, many people worry they will not claim compensation for the damages they have suffered after a hit and run.
 Even if the individual hasn’t been identified, you could have grounds to claim compensation through the Motor insurers’ Bureau (MIB).
 Here at Accident Claims, we can assist you throughout this process to ensure you receive an acceptable amount of compensation.

 What to do if a car hits you and runs?